Kubeconfig

 .spec.certificateTemplate.spec.dnsNames

 Requested DNS subject alternative names.
 The values given here will be merged into the DNS names determined automatically by the kcp-operator.
+If DNSNames is used together with IssuerRef, DNSNames will be uses as-is and not merged.
+If IssuerRef is not set, DNSNames will be merged with the defaults.
+This is to avoid trying to guess what DNSNames configued issuer might support.

 .spec.certificateTemplate.spec.dnsNames[*]